 They will also pay for your online background check that must be completed before starting work for them.

 This is another great company where you can teach English to Chinese students as a great side job for teachers.
 This is one of the many great sides hustles listed in this article.

 The pay is $15 per lesson, and the lesson plans are 40 minutes long.
 The bonus for attendance is $6.

 Tutor.com is a site where you can get paid to tutor students who have signed up for help with their homework.

 The pay tends to be minimum wage, but the exact amount will depend on where you live.

 The amount of work that you can get also depends on the time of year, with the busiest times being during term time.

-This means it will most likely be slower in the summer, but that isn’t necessarily a bad thing, as you could do it just for a bit of extra cash.
+This means it will likely be slower in the summer, but that isn’t necessarily bad, as you could do it just for a bit of extra cash.
 It’s still one of the good summer job ideas.
 If you like online tutoring, be sure to check out Tutor.com.